 Project 1

-Building on my recent work on Aristotle (“Aristotle on Political Friendship and Equality,” History of Political Thought, 2023), I examine how medieval commentators synthesized Aristotelian conceptions of civic unity with monarchical theories of governance.
-Scholastic political theorists argued that a disorganized multitude can only attain substantial unity through the directive guidance of a single “prince” (princeps).
+Building on my recent work on Aristotle (“Aristotle on Political Friendship and Equality,” History of Political Thought, 2023), I examine how medieval commentators synthesized Aristotelian conceptions of the rule of the multitude with monarchical models of government.
+Scholastic political theorists argued that a “multitude” (multitudo) can only attain substantial unity through the directive guidance of a single “prince” (princeps).
 On this view, popular sovereignty not only permits monarchical government, but conceptually demands it.
 This Scholastic framework became central to the so-called “humanist republicanism” of the Renaissance.
-Francesco Patrizi of Siena—the most influential political theorist of the 15th century—synthesized the principle of popular sovereignty with an absolutist model of monarchical rule, resulting in a hybrid model of monarchical republicanism.
-Surveying a wide range of quattrocento political treatises, I demonstrate that this synthesis of republican and monarchical principles was not an exception, but the norm.
+Francesco Patrizi of Siena, the leading exponent of humanist “virtue politics,” forged a hybrid model of monarchical republicanism, synthesizing Scholastic conceptions of the rule of the multitude with a Roman-inflected model of imperial monarchy.
+My survey of Quattrocento treatises reveals that this ideological synthesis was not an exception, but the norm among humanist political theorists.

 Project 2